JScheire/Discord-GroupMe-Bot/README.md

 ## Discord Bot

-First, create a Discord bot and invite it to you server in accordance with the Discord Developer portal.
+First, create a [Discord bot](https://discord.com/developers/applications) and invite it to your server, making sure that you make sure it can view channels and messages when generating the URL.

 ## GroupMe Bot